CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 9

-What happens when you `fork` a repository? when you fork a repository you are requesting a copy of a remote repository to create a local repo on your computer, when you make changes on your computer,
+What happens when you `fork` a repository? when you fork a repository you are requesting a copy of a remote repository to create a local repo on your computer, when you make changes on your computer, you can make a pull request to merger with the main repo.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+when you clone a repo any changes made will affect the original repo.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+A pull request is you requesting from the owner of the repo permission the merge your forked repo with the original.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+it lets you see all the changes you've made and committed.
 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+this is when you share your commits that were made on your computer to your remote repo.
 ## Question 14

 What is Github?

-A place for us to store and share our code.
+github is a website used to share and manage your code, with github, team members can work together on a project.
 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+it saves a change you've made on your local computer
 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+vscode
 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+we use it to communicate our changes

 ## Question 18